Summary: Here’s how the Persecutor (aka bully) stays in charge until someone (as in you) or (as in me) says STOP.

-First, from my book “Don’t Bring It to Work” you can see that big shot persecutors are all cut from a similar cloth.
+To demonstrate, from my book “Don’t Bring It to Work, “ big shot persecutors are all cut from a similar cloth.
 They are bullies who love to control and micromanage.
 They tend to display contempt for others, usually through verbal abuse and sheer exploitation.

-Sexual harassment is simply taking what is theirs to begin with, or so they think.
+In addition, sexual harassment is simply seen as taking what is theirs to begin with (or so they think.)

 How did these men (and women) become the way they are?

 First, let’s add to the list of difficult behavior.
 And while I’m outlining, think of who you know who behaves this way, or maybe even look into a mirror.

 Persecutors need to:

 - Ignore any degree of protocol or etiquette

 Once you understand why bullies bully, you can decide how to discuss with them directly.